-Jennifer S. Cheng, author of House A and Moon: Letters, Maps, Poems: "Tender and strange, startling and lyrical, each story in this extraordinary debut collection invokes, like a poem, a deep unsayable that draws heartbreakingly close and can almost be touched.
+Jennifer S. Cheng, author of House A and Moon: Letters, Maps, Poems (winner of the 2018 Tarpulin Sky Book Award): "Tender and strange, startling and lyrical, each story in this extraordinary debut collection invokes, like a poem, a deep unsayable that draws heartbreakingly close and can almost be touched.
 Au’s characters are rare and subversive in their multidimensionality, traversing the Chinese diaspora in subtle, complex, and magical ways, all sharing in the intimate condition of being waylaid by the world.
 Every sentence and image feels sculpted out of clay—careful, astonishing, and wondrously impressed with the fingerprints of their creator."

 Muriel Leung, author of Bone Confetti: "The lush and vibrant world of Nancy Au’s Spider Love Song and Other Stories is teeming with somnambulist fathers, one-eyed duck children, dreams of an all Chinese American Atlantis, storytelling fox spirits, orphans seeking the cure for grief and more.
 Darkly funny at times and always profound, Au’s imagination lends us magic to feel our way through what it means to be queer, Chinese American, indebted to our mothers and ancestors, and always longing for something more."

-May-lee Chai, author of Useful Phrases for Immigrants: Stories and Dragon Chica: A Novel: "Nancy Au writes about badass women, women born as damselfly nymphs in China who become grounded, wingless, in America, mothers and daughters and grandmothers who are sex, who are power, who are sarcastic beasts, who are us.
+May-lee Chai, author of Useful Phrases for Immigrants: Stories (winner of the 2019 American Book Award): "Nancy Au writes about badass women, women born as damselfly nymphs in China who become grounded, wingless, in America, mothers and daughters and grandmothers who are sex, who are power, who are sarcastic beasts, who are us.
 Spider Love Song and Other Stories is a collection like no other.
 Read it and marvel."

-Carolina De Robertis, author of Cantoras: "These stories sparkle with life and secrets, joy and power, pain and hilarity and sharp insights into the human heart.
+Carolina De Robertis, author of Cantoras (finalist for the 2019 Kirkus Prize): "These stories sparkle with life and secrets, joy and power, pain and hilarity and sharp insights into the human heart.
 Nancy Au is a rare and blazing talent, and this debut collection is a house of wonders, thrilling and unforgettable."

-Nona Caspers, author of The Fifth Woman: "Every story in Spider Love Song feeds the imagination and the soul.
+Nona Caspers, author of The Fifth Woman (winner of the 2018 Foreward Indies Book of the Year): "Every story in Spider Love Song feeds the imagination and the soul.
 Without apology and with big love, Au gives her characters their full humanity--these people are delightful, ferocious, funny, tender.
 Readers will await her next book."